MicrosoftDocs/azure-docs/articles/service-fabric-application-upgrade-troubleshooting.md

 A quick refresher on how the timeouts interact with the upgrade times:

-Upgrade for a UD cannot complete faster than HealthCheckWaitDuration + HealthCheckStableDuration.
+Upgrade for a upgrade domain cannot complete faster than HealthCheckWaitDuration + HealthCheckStableDuration.

 Upgrade rollback cannot occur faster than HealthCheckWaitDuration + HealthCheckRetryTimeout.

-The upgrade time for a UD is limited by UpgradeDomainTimeout.
+The upgrade time for a upgrade domain is limited by UpgradeDomainTimeout.
 If HealthCheckRetryTimeout and HealthCheckStableDuration are both non-zero and the health of the application keeps switching back and forth, then the upgrade will eventually timeout on UpgradeDomainTimeout.
-UpgradeDomainTimeout starts counting down once the upgrade for the current UD begins.
+UpgradeDomainTimeout starts counting down once the upgrade for the current upgrade domain begins.

 ## Next steps